-All CPS principals and staff shall work to develop safe and supportive school environments that prevent bullying and Bias-based behaviors through:
+All CPS principals and staff shall work to develop safe, supportive school environments that prevent bullying through:

-- Developing supportive school climate strategies, including clear expectations and share agreements to guide interactions between students, and between staff and students. - Teaching all students social and emotional skills and establish classroom and school-wide practices that promote relationship-building, including teaching all school stakeholders to speak out when they see or hear bullying, degrading language, and bias or prejudice.

-- Establishing predictable responses and effective disciplinary practices that address root cause, teach skills, build empathy, and repair harm.
-Ensure all students, staff, and stakeholders know how your school plans to respond to bullying and harassment. - Committing to welcoming and inclusive practices that center belonging, affirm cultural differences, and address and support the transformation of Bias-based harm.
+- Developing supportive school climate strategies, including clear expectations and share agreements to guide interactions between students, and between staff and students. - Teaching all students social and emotional skills and establish classroom and school-wide practices that promote relationship-building, including teaching all school stakeholders to speak out when they see or hear bullying, degrading language, and bias or prejudice. - Establish predictable responses and effective disciplinary practices that address root cause, teach skills, build empathy, and repair harm.
+Ensure all students, staff, and stakeholders know how your school plans to respond to bullying and harassment.